Welcome to the Webster Centre for Infectious Diseases at the University of Otago.

 - Webster Centre postgraduate travel awards

 Please explore our site to discover who we are and what our members are up to.
-Write to us if you have any questions or if you would like to join us.
+Contact us if you have any questions or if you would like to join us.
 Welcome.

 World authority on avian influenza inspires our name